 At Elwyn New York we believe and adhere to the concept that we are all stewards of our planet and as we look to grow and prosper in our business, we also envision a world where businesses small and large work to reduce their carbon footprint.
 This is not just empty words from us.
-We realize that making our products in Italy and shipping from Italy does have an impact on the environment and in order to offset this or any area we are still deficient, we will be working in partnership with carefully chosen organizations, such as One Tree Planted that work to reverse climate change by planting trees all over the planet where deforestation is prevalent and where ecosystems are in jeopardy.
-We will be donating a portion of our profits every year to support these institutions in their pursuit to preserve our natural world for future generations.
+We realize that making our products in Italy and shipping from another country does have an impact on the environment and in order to offset our carbon footprint or any area where we are still deficient, we will be working in partnership with One Tree Planted which strives endlessly to reverse climate change by planting trees all over the planet where deforestation is prevalent and where ecosystems are in jeopardy.
+We will be donating a portion of the profit of every online sale to support this institution in its pursuit to preserve our natural world for future generations.
 Elwyn New York considers sustainability to be a core company value.
-We understand that sustainability isn’t just a passing trend.
+We understand that this isn’t just a passing trend.
 It is a mindset.
 One that Elwyn will put into practice and endeavor to do better every step of the way.

-All our luxury products are made to order, digitally printed, shipped in 100% recycled and recyclable material, and are heirloom/keepsake pieces that can be handed down for generations.
+All our slow fashion luxury products are made to order, digitally printed, shipped in 100% recycled and recyclable paper/material, and are heirloom keepsake pieces that can be handed down for generations.

 Every scarf is 100% silk and is manufactured from only the best materials available on the market.
 Each scarf ensures compliance with all technical, quality and ethical standards.
 Our silk scarves are printed, hand sewn and finished in Como, Italy and comes with a “Made in Italy”, composition and care label.
 Scarves are then sent to our Studio in NY for quality check before we ship out to our customers.
 All creative and design work is done from our Elwyn Studio in Woodstock, NY.